-&lt;sup>5 Amended Scoping Memo and Ruling of Assigned Commissioner and Administrative Law Judge Regarding Issues Remaining from the California Alternative Energy and Advanced Transportation Funding Authority March 9, 2015 Letter Requesting Changes To Decision 13-09-044, dated July 23, 2015 (Amended Scoping Memo). http://docs.cpuc.ca.gov/SearchRes.aspx?DocFormat=ALL&DocID=153414090 financing for energy service agreements ("ESAs") (related to issue 3 above), and (2), whether to dispense with the requirement for a competitive selection process for lessors of energy equipment.
+5 Amended Scoping Memo and Ruling of Assigned Commissioner and Administrative Law Judge Regarding Issues Remaining from the California Alternative Energy and Advanced Transportation Funding Authority March 9, 2015 Letter Requesting Changes To Decision 13-09-044, dated July 23, 2015 (Amended Scoping Memo). http://docs.cpuc.ca.gov/SearchRes.aspx?DocFormat=ALL&DocID=153414090 dispense with the requirement for a competitive selection process for lessors of energy equipment.
 Issues deferred to after the pilots have run are: